materialsproject/fireworks/docs/firetask_tutorial.rst

 	 launchpad_run.py insert_single_fw fw_multi.yaml
 	 rocket_launcher_run.py singleshot

 .. tip:: You can run all three of these commands on a single line by separating them with a semicolon.
-This will allow you to reset the database, insert a FW, and run it within a single command.
+This will reset the database, insert a FW, and run it within a single command.

 You should see two files written out to the system, ``howdy.txt`` and ``words.txt``, confirming that you successfully ran a two-step job!

+.. note:: The only way to communicate information between FireTasks within the same FireWork is by writing and reading files, such as in our example.
+If you want to perform more complicated information transfer, you should consider :doc:`defining a workflow <workflow_tutorial>` that connects FireWorks instead.

 Using SubprocessTask
 --------------------